Surface Biology and Geology 2025 LP DAAC Workshop: Finding Coincident Airborne and Orbital Data

-This workshop is hosted by NASA Land Processes Distributed Activate Archive Center(LP DAAC) and NASA Jet Propulsion Laboratory (JPL) with support from the NASA Openscapes project.
+This workshop is hosted by NASA Land Processes Distributed Active Archive Center(LP DAAC) and NASA Jet Propulsion Laboratory (JPL) with support from the NASA Openscapes project.
+Hands-on exercises will be executed from a Jupyter Hub on the Openscapes 2i2c cloud instance.
+Enter your username and password (SBGTIM2025) to login and select 14.8 GB RAM, upto 3.75 CPUs Python Resource Allocation.

 Contact Info